keb/keb.now.sh/content/backlog.md

   * **5/5** - The definitive way to play the greatest survival horror game of all time.

 ## Abandoned

+### Tobe's Vertical Adventure
+  * A cute indie puzzle platformer with good pixelart, grating music, and bad controls.
+Would make an ideal mobile game.

 ### Shelter 2
   * Shelter 2 is a game that is needlessly open-world with half-baked, barely functioning mechanics that can't hold the weight of an ultimately meaningless gameplay loop.